wmww/Python-plus-plus/guide.md

 ## If, Else If, Else Statements
 ```
 if (first_condition):
-	do
 	#define comment // if block
 elif (else_if_condition):
-	do
 	#define comment // else if block
 elif always:
-	do
 	#define comment // else block
 end
 ```
 You can have as many else if blocks as you want.
 The else block is optional, but must use the syntax `elif always` (never `else`).
-Note that while you have to put multiple `do`s, you only use one `end` at the end of everything.
+Note that you only use one `end` at the end of everything.

 ## Arrays
 Python++ supports simple dynamically sized arrays.
 Here is an example: